kurogane13/Opencv_Image_Editor/README.md

 Program developed on June 4th, 2020 - Author: Gustavo Wydler Azuaga
 -----------------------------------------------------------------------------------------------------

-To view sample screenshots of the programs, access the Screenshots folder
+To view sample screenshots of the program, access the Screenshots folder
 -----------------------------------------------------------------------------------------------------

 Features and how it works: